hashicorp/terraform-website/content/source/docs/glossary.html.md

 [deposed resource]: glossary.html#deposed
 [deposed resources]: glossary.html#deposed

-This status tracks a [resource][] that was marked for deletion from a previous replacement and is no longer used in references, but still remains in the Terraform [state][] and infrastructure due an error from that previous [apply][].
-Terraform expected to replace the existing resource by creating a new resource then destroying the existing resource, but the error occurred before the destruction.
-Terraform will destroy the existing (now previous) resource next apply.
-This only can occur in resource [configurations][] that include the `lifecycle` configuration block `create_before_destroy` [argument][] set to `true`.
+This status tracks a [resource][] that was marked for deletion, but still remains in the Terraform [state][] and infrastructure due an error from a previous [apply][].
+Terraform expected to replace the existing resource by creating a new resource, then destroying the existing resource, but an error occurred in the apply before the destruction.
+Existing references to the resource refer to the new resource.
+Terraform will destroy the `deposed` resource on the next apply.
+This only can occur in resource [configurations][] that have the `lifecycle` configuration block `create_before_destroy` [argument][] set to `true`.

 - [Terraform docs: Resources](/docs/configuration/resources.html)